“That coffee is awful! It’s like brewed water with something in it.”

 “This was Bob Hope’s turf.
 Frank Sinatra’s.
 Spiro Agnew’s.
 The place fairly reeked of high-grade Formica and plastic palm trees.
 Clearly a high-class refuge for Big Spenders.
 Have they started the show on stage?”

 Also, just like in the novel and film, when we were checking in there were a lot of cops checking in, too, in town to attend a police convention being held in the building.
-I would post the scene from the film where this happens, but some young eyes see this blog and it is definitely NSFW, so just go to YouTube and look it up if you want to see it.
+I would post the scene from the film where this happens, but some young eyes see this blog and it is definitely NSFW, so just watch it here on YouTube if you want to see it.
 Check in time is at 4:00pm at the Flamingo and the line was so long it took about 45 minutes, but it turned out it is like that around the clock.
 Pretty incredible for a such an average hotel.
 It really isn’t that special at all, but there are Donny and Marie Osmond shows, as well as Olivia Newton-John shows every night.
 Another option is to cross the road and see Britney Spears or Celine Dion, all of which have been voted the “Best Show in Vegas”.
 Or you could just go to a bar, get hammered and retain your dignity.

 After we arrived we showered, got changed, grabbed a small bite to eat and then decided to check out some of the sights: